 Black Body Intensity — Scales the intensity of the black body emission.

-Auto Scale Temperature Channel — Adjusts the temperature values so the maximum value in the channel is mapped to the black body temperature specified in Kelvin.
+Auto Scale Intensity — Adjusts the temperature values so the maximum value in the channel is mapped to the black body temperature specified in Kelvin.
 Activating this parameter is common in order to scale back the perceived brightness of the emission.